vizv/ea-review/README.md

   - [ ] Endpoint for post listing with mocked data
   - [ ] Integration of post listing
 - [ ] Database integration & mocking
+- [ ] Update data schema for the Stage 2
+- [ ] Design API for the Stage 2

 ### Stage 2 - Improvements